Vaibhavs10/how-to-asr/README.md

 2. Fine-tune your ASR model (Wav2Vec2)
 3. Package your ASR model into a web-app

+## Intersted in building more such cool Gradio apps and demos?
+We're running a Gradio hackathon in collaboration with Hugging Face: https://huggingface.co/EuroSciPy2022 Catch me around during the conference if you need help or want some support :)

 ## Further reading
 1. XLSR-Wav2Vec2 paper - https://arxiv.org/abs/2006.13979
 2. Build CTC & Seq2Seq ASR models - [Transformers examples repo](https://github.com/huggingface/transformers/tree/main/examples/pytorch/speech-recognition#connectionist-temporal-classification-without-language-model-ctc-wo-lm)